ALLISON HUTCHINSON

 The teacher is the first learner.

 Strengths (GALLUP): Learner.
+Relator.
 Intellection.
-Input.
 Developer.
-Achiever.
+Harmony

 Equal Employment Opportunity